vivekpandey1222/Documentation/S3 Plugin Object Storage  Backend Minio  Integrate with Redmine.md

 1 package can be upgraded.
 Run 'apt list --upgradable' to see it. vivek@vivek-HP-EliteBook-840-G2:~$
 ```
-**sudo:** This part of the command is like saying "I want to do something important."
-It
+**sudo:** This command is used to allows to execute other commands with superuser privileges.
-stands for "superuser do" and allows you to perform tasks that affect your computer's
-system, like installing software.

 **apt:** It is used to handle the installation, removal, and upgrading of software packages.